kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   existing terminating-pod check, stopping at the first plugin that reports `false` and surfacing the returned reason in the pod's scheduling condition.

-The `dynamicresources` plugin implements `PodEligibleToPreempt` by checking whether the pod has a live nomination on `nodeName` with any victim `ResourceClaim` that still has `Status.Allocation != nil`.
+In Alpha, the `dynamicresources` plugin implements `PodEligibleToPreempt` by checking whether any live nomination on `nodeName` still has a victim `ResourceClaim` waiting for deallocation (`Status.Allocation != nil`)—matching `DefaultPreemption`'s existing node-scoped check for terminating pods on `nominatedNodeName`—while a full cross-preemptor "assumed victim" simulation mechanism for both pods and `ResourceClaim`s (aligned with Workload-Aware Preemption) is deferred to Beta.

 When the `resourceclaim` controller clears `Status.Allocation` on a victim claim at t3, the scheduler's `ResourceClaim` informer event handler invokes `SchedulingQueue.MoveAllToActiveOrBackoffQueue`,